fredrikaverpil/pydoc.nvim/README.md

 I would be extra interested in discussions and contributions around improving the syntax highlighting of `python -m pydoc` output, as it is currently quite "busy", when applying the syntax highlighting of markdown syntax.

+I'm also wondering if `pydoc` is the best tool to output documentation to begin with.